iwswordpress/ndc-gql/COURSES-01/GUIDE.md

 ## Client HTML example

--  We will see this later
+-  We will see this later.

+## Server01 Exercises

+-  Make Me have more fields.

+-  Return various list types.

 [TOP](#TOP)